 How old does a child have to be to use social media?

 Different social networks have different age requirements.
-The problem is, most just rely on the person signing up being honest – there’s no system of age verification.
+The problem is most rely on the person signing up to be honest – there’s no system of age verification.
 So it’s important that, if you don’t mind your child being on a social network, you help them set up their account to make sure they don’t lie about their age.

 WhatsApp and Tumblr users in the European Economic Area (including the European Union) must be at least 16 years old.
 Outside of that, users must be 13 or older.